Benchmarking Large Vision-Language Models on Fine-Grained Image Tasks: A Comprehensive Evaluation: Observations and Discussions

 This decline in performance can be attributed to two key factors.
 First, aligning visual and textual features may introduce distortions due to inconsistencies between their respective feature spaces.
 Second, granularity inconsistencies in LVLMs' alignment data—where fine-grained objects in images are paired with coarse-grained textual descriptions (as demonstrated in our qualitative analysis in Appendix~\ref{app:quali_analy_in_granularity})—negatively affect the discriminability of the aligned visual features.

 To validate the impact of granularity inconsistency, we construct a new alignment dataset where the textual descriptions match the granularity of the fine-grained objects in images.
 We then retrain the alignment module in LLaVA using this dataset.
 As shown in Table~\ref{table:llava}, the classification accuracy of visual features aligned with fine-grained textual content improves significantly, with an increase of 2.55\% on \emph{Stanford Dogs} and 1.73\% on \emph{Stanford Cars}.
 While the aligned visual features still underperform compared to the original features, these results underscore the detrimental effects of granularity inconsistency on visual feature discriminability and highlight the importance of ensuring granularity alignment between image and textual content.
+Further experiments in Appendix~\ref{app:granular_retrain} reveal that enhancing the fine-grained discriminability of visual features during the alignment stage can lead to improved LVLM performance on fine-grained tasks.

 \paragraph{Larger vision encoder size or larger scale of web data provides limited improvement in the fine-grained discriminability of visual features.}

 Regarding vision encoder size, as shown in Figure~\ref{fig:size_cls}, increasing the size of DINOv2’s vision encoder from DINOv2-B to DINOv2-L results in only a 0.6\% improvement in average classification accuracy, while further increasing from DINOv2-L to DINOv2-G leads to just a 0.3\% improvement.
 The classification accuracy of visual features in InternVL-6B is not superior to that of DINOv2-L, suggesting that merely enlarging the vision encoder has limited impact on enhancing the fine-grained discriminability of visual features.